ergelo/fab-setupscript/readme.md

 to come.

 _Deployment Tools_
-Fill in the settings at the top of the fabfile, run commands.
+Copy the fabfile into your project directory, fill in the settings at the top of the fabfile, run commands.